 International protection applicants identified “to be in need” can seek access to “social assistance and benefits”.[6]
 The LFIP merely refers international protection applicants to existing state-funded “social assistance and benefits” dispensed by the provincial governorates as per Türkiye’s Law on Social Assistance and Solidarity.
 The Governorates dispense social assistance and benefits under this scheme by means of the Social Solidarity and Assistance Foundations; government agencies structured within the provincial governorates.

 According to the Law on Social Assistance and Solidarity, the Governorates dispense both in kind assistance such as coal and wood for heating purposes, food and hygiene items and financial assistance to “poor and needy residents” in the province, including foreign nationals.
+It was launched in 2022 to assist with electrical bills as a result of the increase in the cost of living.[8]
 As such, it will be up to the provincial Social Solidarity and Assistance Foundation to determine whether they qualify for the “poor and needy” threshold.

-The Social Solidarity and Assistance Foundation also provides disabled home care assistance to families who have a disabled family member who is unable to cater for his or her daily needs without the care and assistance of another family member.
-This is a regular financial assistance provided to the caregiver.
+The Social Solidarity and Assistance Foundation also provides disabled home care assistance to families who have a disabled family member who is unable to cater for their daily needs without the care and assistance of another family member.
+This is ongoing financial aid given to the carer.
+It is 1,594 TL / 80 EUR if the disability rate is between 40% and 70%, and 2,392 TL / 100 EUR if it is more than 70%.
+In 2022, the monthly carer allowance is 1,594 TL / 80 EUR[9].

 There are also social assistance benefits granted by the Ministry of Family and Social Services.
 The social workers of the Ministry of Family and Social Services’ social service units take the final decision in practice.
 Their evaluation is based on criteria such as the presence of a working family member, provision of social assistance from other bodies, the presence of an emergency or numbers of children in the household.
 There are biannual or yearly assessment periods upon which social workers might stop this assistance if they deem that the financial situation of the family has changed.
 In addition, the Ministry of Family and Social Services has an assistance programme to increase the number of refugees speaking Turkish, in coordination with UNHCR.